RishabhOke-Dev/stackathon/README.md

 * `clear` Clears the entire stack
 * `type` Pushes type of the top of the stack onto the stack.
 * `use` Invokes a stackathon library.
+* `input` Pushes the user input as a string
+* `strlen` Pushes the length of a string, in Unicode Scalar values.

 ## Future Features
-* Input, stackathon does not have user input yet
 * Macros, to simplify code